-To leverage its investment in GenCanna, the Company established MariMed Hemp Inc. in January 2019, a wholly-owned subsidiary to develop, market, and distribute hempbased CBD brands and products to different classes of retailers and direct to consumers.
-In addition, this company will be developing and acquiring top quality genetics and biomass to resell to growers and processors.
+To leverage its investment in GenCanna, we established MariMed Hemp Inc. in January 2019, a wholly-owned subsidiary to develop, market, and distribute hemp-based CBD brands and products to different classes of retailers and direct to consumers.
+In addition, MariMed Hemp will be developing and acquiring top quality genetics and biomass to resell to growers and processors.